 Cash and Cash Equivalents - The Organization considers deposits that can be redeemed on demand and investments that have original maturities of less than three months, when purchased, to be cash equivalents.
-As of June 30, 2019, the Organization's cash and cash equivalents were deposited in one financial institution.
+As of June 30, 2020, the Organization's cash and cash equivalents were deposited in one financial institution.

 Accounts Receivable - Accounts receivable represent amounts due from grants or funding which have been approved but not received.
 All receivables are reported at estimated collectible amounts.
-Receivables balance as of June 30, 2019 totaled \$672,044.
+Receivables balance as of June 30, 2020 totaled \$1,245,230.
+Management has determined that all receivable balances are collectible and, therefore, no allowance has been recorded as of June 30, 2020.